dagbdagb/librenms/doc/Support/Performance-general.md

 ## Method

+0. understand what to optimize *for*
 1. observe and measure
+2. evaluate, identify bottleneck
-2. do *one* change
+3. do *one* change
-3. observe and measure
+4. observe and measure
-4. evaluate
 5. go to 2.